ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 ### Protocol Dependencies

-- For control packets such as handshake and key exchange: Reliable transport.
+- For control packets such as handshake and key exchange: Reliable, in-order transport.
 Reliability is provided either by TCP, or by OpenVPN's own reliability layer when using UDP.

 # Security Features and Application Dependencies